Relieve tooth pain and painful sleepless nights due to nerve infection.

-Every tooth contains a pulp chamber found at the center of the tooth between the crown and the tooth’s root canals.
+Every natural tooth structure contains a pulp chamber found at the center of the tooth between the crown and the tooth’s root canals.
 The chamber space is filled with a soft tissue, also known as the pulp.

-The main objectives of root canal treatment are disinfection and prevent reinfection.
-This treatment involves opening up a small access before removing the pulp tissues from the tooth using small files.
-The canals are then thoroughly cleaned and disinfected.
-Medication will be placed in the canal before closing the opening with a temporary filling until the next appointment.
+This would follow by opening up a small access before removing the infected pulp tissues from the affected tooth using small files.
+The root canal system are then thoroughly cleaned and disinfected.
+Medication will be placed in the root canal to eliminate bacteria in between appointments before closing the opening with a temporary filling.

 Generally, root canal treatment for front teeth is more straightforward than back teeth due to each tooth’s canals and nerves’ complexity.
 Thus, the cost and number of visits vary depending on which tooth is being treated.
 In certain more complicated cases, usually for molar teeth, we may refer you to a root canal specialist called an endodontist for treatment.

-During the root canal treatment, your dentist will need to drill through the tooth and then remove infected and decayed enamel, dentin, and pulp.
+During the treatment, your dentist will need to drill through the tooth and then remove infected and decayed enamel, dentin, and pulp.
 For this reason, teeth with large cavities are weak even when the cavities are filled, thus causing it to be more prone to fracturing.

-Before the procedure, the tooth and its surrounding region are first numbed up using local anesthesia to block the sensation of pain.
+Before the procedure, the tooth and its surrounding region are first numbed up using local anaesthesia to block the sensation of pain.
 Hence, most patients feel little to no pain while a root canal treatment is being performed!